mgawan/mhm2_staging/docs/mhm_guide.md

 **`--shared-heap INT`**

 Set the shared heap size used by the UPC++ runtime, as a percentage of the available memory.
 This is automatically set and should never need to be adjusted.
-However, there may be some rare cases on certain hardware where this needs to be adjusted to enable MHM to run without memory errors.
+However, there may be some rare cases on certain hardware where this needs to be adjusted to enable MHM2 to run without memory errors.
 This defaults to 10%.

 **`--procs INT`**

-Set the number of processes for MHM to run with.
-By default, MHM automatically detects the number of available processes and runs on all of them.
-This setting allows a user to run MHM on a subset of available processors, which may be desirable if running on a server that is running other applications.
+Set the number of processes for MHM2 to run with.
+By default, MHM2 automatically detects the number of available processes and runs on all of them.
+This setting allows a user to run MHM2 on a subset of available processors, which may be desirable if running on a server that is running other applications.